douglasjordan2/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is a lightweight node module, and it makes it easier to build web apps and services.

 - [ ] Describe Middleware?
+Middleware is an array of functions that get executed in the order they're introduced in the server.

 - [ ] Describe a Resource?
+Resources are the data that gets returned from endpoints.

 - [ ] What can the API return to help clients know if a request was successful?
+A successful status code and the data requested.

 - [ ] How can we partition our application into sub-applications?

 ## Project Setup